 2 - 6 weeks: Then landscaping specifications are sent out for quotations.
 The landscapers are often busy during the day and demand for quotes in the South East is high.
 As mentioned above, quotes are often done ‘after hours’ and then need to be carefully reviewed by your garden designer for accuracy.
 This entire process usually takes 2-6 weeks.

-8 – 24 weeks: Once you’ve approved your chosen quote and paid your booking deposit, your designer will book a slot with the landscapers.
-Quality firms often have a significant waiting list of pre-booked projects before they can start on a new job.
-They will give you a start date but be aware that this may vary if there has been poor weather (or a major pandemic!).
+5 - 9 months: Once you’ve approved your chosen quote and paid your booking deposit, your designer will book a slot with the landscapers.
+Quality firms will have a significant waiting list of pre-booked projects before they can start on a new job - demand was already high in the South East but it has surged since Covid.
+They will give you a start date but be aware that this may vary if there has been poor weather.

 3 – 8 weeks: Once tradespeople and materials are on site, landscaping works of the type shown on my website usually takes between 3 and 8 weeks.